vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 ### Setup SAM

 We need to setup SAM by creating a **service pool** and **environment** for our application.
-Since we are using the HDF Sandbox, it comes preloaded with an already created service pool and environment, so we will show you how you would create these two components if you had deployed a fresh HDF Platform that had no reference applications.
+Since we are using the HDF Sandbox, it comes pre-loaded with an already created service pool and environment, so we will show you how you would create these two components if you had deployed a fresh HDF Platform that had no reference applications.

 > Note: this section is less hands on because we already have the required components setup.
 If you want to skip this part, then you can head to **Add an Application** section.